Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Discussion

-However, the initial state $\pmb{z}_0$ is obtained via auto-decoding.
+The initial state $\pmb{z}_0$ is obtained through auto-decoding.
 Hence, the entire trajectory is conditioned on a solution to a non-convex inverse problem.

 For dissipative or convection-dominated PDEs, the solution operator may exhibit strong sensitivity to initial conditions.
 If $\pmb{z}_0$ deviates from the true manifold coordinate, the error propagates according to the stability properties of the learned vector field.
-When the system is marginally stable or stiff, this leads to rapid degradation in Out-of-Time extrapolation.
+When the system is marginally stable or stiff, such an initialization error can lead to rapid degradation in \textit{Out-t} extrapolation.

 In contrast, DLDMF defines